aheil/hhn-swarch/slides/swarch.01.md

 # Documentation Approaches

-* There are various approaches how to docment software architectures
+* There are various approaches how to document software architectures

 * Architectural description languages (ADL): Formal languages which allow you to talk about architectures
 * Various research projects do exists[^2]
 * UML-based approaches: ArchMate, SysML

 * Problem 1: No or little acceptance within the industry
-* Problem 2: Formal approaches are neglected in favor for the much simpler boxes and lines
+* Problem 2: Formal approaches are neglected in favour for the much simpler boxes and lines

 **Consequence: simple boxes and lines are the most common approach for documenting and communicating architectures**